-Night sweats refer to excessive sweating that some people experience at night while they are sleeping.
+Night sweats refers to excessive sweating that some people experience at night while they are sleeping.
 This is something experienced by both men and women of all ages.
 What are the causes of night sweats?
 Most often, it is caused by fever.
 Sometimes, it is also caused by an illness, menopause or medications.
 But typically, it is caused by duvets that are not appropriate for the climate or room temperature.

 What Are Night Sweats?

 If you feel that your body is sweating excessively during sleep, then you are suffering from night sweats.
 If night sweats are caused by extreme heat, then you can alleviate them by switching to a lighter duvet.
-Night sweats can happen unexpectedly and you find your sheets soaked with moisture in just a short period.
+Night sweats can happen unexpectedly and you find your sheets are soaked with moisture in just a short period.
 Sometimes this is a symptom of some medical condition, although not all people who experience night sweats are suffering from medical issues.

 Night sweats can be very frustrating.
 However, there are ways to get a good night’s sleep despite having night sweats.
 You can buy a cooling pad, use linen sheets or put a cooler in your room.
 However, the easier and quicker solution that won’t cost you a lot is to simply change your duvet.
 Perhaps, your sweating is caused by the duvet that you are currently using.
 The best duvets for night sweats should be breathable and great at wicking away sweat.